alekssan8183269-lang/bionic-fog-harvesting/README.md

 *If you violate this protocol, you are building a chemical hazard, not a water collector.
 Safety first!*

 ## 📄 License
 This project is open-source and available under the MIT License.
 Feel free to use it for humanitarian, educational, or research purposes.
+Created in 2026.